Even though dogs are social animals, many have to spend hours alone at home.

-Therefore, always plan a walk or a backyard game of fetch before leaving home as having a nervous dog home alone is worrisome, but also having an anxiously hyper dog is a recipe for calamity.
+Therefore, always plan a walk or a backyard game of fetch before leaving home.
+Having a nervous dog home alone is worrisome, but having an anxiously hyper dog is a recipe for calamity.

 2. HIRE A DOG WALKER

-A healthy percentage of dogs are obese because either their owners do not have enough time or they are just negligent.
+A healthy percentage of dogs are obese because their owners do not have enough time or are just negligent.

 Therefore, the idea to take your dog for a brisk walk before leaving home cannot work out if you are often running against time.

-Therefore, make life easy for yourself and your canine friend by hiring a professional dog walker.
+Therefore, hire a professional dog walker to make life easy for yourself and your canine friend.

-This will also ensure that when you are home your dog is cuddly and upbeat, and is nowhere near any irritation.
+This will also ensure that your dog is cuddly and upbeat when you are home and is nowhere near any irritation.

 3. NO TOUCH, NO TALK, NO EYE CONTACT

-It is critical to not make a big deal about leaving home or when returning by avoiding touching, talking, or making eye contact with your dog.
+It is critical not to make a big deal about leaving home or returning by avoiding touching, talking, or making eye contact with your dog.